tamaraltahan/moodometer/README.md

 Progress:

 ✅ starting template for entering submissions.\
-✅ Navigation banner\
+✅ Navigation banner \

-🚧➡️ decided whether or not to save data to cloud or local storage\
+✅ decided whether or not to save data to cloud or local storage\
+⚠️ Using Async Storage\
+Online DB, while a good challenge, poses the need to introduce a login management system - outside the scope of this project (may revisit in future)

-❌ Saving data\
+🚧➡️ Saving data\
 ❌ Reading saved data\
 ❌ History tab\
 ❌ Notes tab\